jeffThompson/PhysicalComputing/Week02_LEDs/Demos/06-FadingWithPWM.md

 # FADING WITH PULSE-WIDTH MODULATION

 Blinking an LED is cool, but what if we want to vary its brightness?
-As the name implies, a "digital" pin can only be turned on or off.
-We can't set them to be partially on.
+As the name implies, a *digital* pin can only be turned on or off: we can't set them to be partially on.
 Luckily, some very smart people figured out that if we flash the LED on/off really quickly, we can [trick our eye](https://en.wikipedia.org/wiki/Persistence_of_vision) into thinking that the brightness has been dimmed: exactly how flipbooks and film work!

-This is called [pulse-width modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation) (PWM) and the Feather board allows us to use it on all the digital pins.
+This is called [*pulse-width modulation*](https://en.wikipedia.org/wiki/Pulse-width_modulation) (PWM) and the Feather board allows us to use it on all the digital pins.
 More on how PWM works below, but you can also skim through the technical details and just experiment with the brightness.

 ***